 #15 Follow a Clean-Out Schedule for Your Storage Areas

 Just because it's hidden behind a cupboard door doesn't mean it's exempt from clutter status.

-Establish a schedule, perhaps every month, to rid a specific storage space of its dead weight — like expired food in the pantry, excess gadgets in a kitchen drawer, or the cupboard holding the gazillion ragged dishtowels you’ve had since your tiny college studio apartment.
-(It’s time to let those go.)
+Establish a schedule, perhaps every month, to rid a specific storage space of its dead weight — like expired food in the pantry, excess gadgets in a kitchen drawer, or the cupboard holding the gazillion ragged dishtowels you've had since your tiny college studio apartment.
+(It's time to let them go.)